 Our first RV was a 2007 32 foot Class C. We’ve made many upgrades through the years including some major renovations to suit our lifestyle.
 In 2021 we purchased a used 2003 Winnebago Class A motorhome and began fixing it up to the the ultimate off-grid boondocking RV.

-With the major upgrades completed on the Class A, we hit the road in the Winnebago with plans to spend the winter in Arizona/Mexico, then an epic summer trip to Canada/Alaska.
+With the major upgrades completed on the Class A, we hit the road in the Winnebago and spent much of 2022 traveling in the Southwest, Mexico then an epic summer trip to Canada/Alaska.
+Here’s a recap video of our 2022 travels.

 In this article and video we share our story of how we transitioned from RV parks to RVing off-the-grid.
 Spoiler alert: Melissa was not on-board at first.
 Check it out.